Lesbian Couple Turned Away By Supermarket Leads To Protest!

 Honestly, the future for equality doesn’t look as bright as it should do.
 The fact that two lesbians were turned away for having a brief kiss makes it seem that we might not be making progress, even though earlier this year Northern Cyprus actually lifted the ban on gay sex to give all citizens equality.

 The problem here is gay people… isn’t it?
 Or do you think the customer who complained actually had a problem with all public displays of affection?
 How do you feel about it?
-Share your thoughts on the Escort-England forums.
+Share your thoughts below.

 Since then, he has specialised in articles on the battle for equal rights for sex workers, sexual health, as well as bringing the readers fun news from around the world.
 He also has a major interest in LGBT rights, and is an active campaigner in this field.